 I know that you are grieving.
 Why did this happen to my child?
 Whywhywhywhywhwy?
 That despair will not be there forever.
 It dissolves as time goes on and gets replaced by acceptance.

 I know that you're desperate for answers.
 You want to know if things won't be so bad.
 You want to know what limitations your child might have.
 You ask the doctors.
 You get their e-mails and send messages.
 You mercilessly query moms in similar situations.
 You stare at other kids in the therapists' and doctors' offices and compare them to your child.
 You.
 Just.
 Want.
 To.
 Know.
 So did I. But I can tell you now that I am glad I did not have answers back then.
-Because if a doctor would have told me when Max was very young that he wouldn't be able to talk fluently and would have trouble using his hands, I would have been absolutely despondent.
+Because if a doctor would have told me when Max was very young that he wouldn't be able to talk fluently, and that he'd have cognitive impairment and trouble using his hands, I would have been absolutely despondent.
 And what good would that have done Max?
 I needed to have hope, for both our sakes.
 That hope pushed me to do more for Max, and it kept my spirits up even when his progress was slow.
-And now?
-I don't think twice about Max's way of communicating or using his hands.
-They're part of who he is.

 I know that you're worried sick.
 More so than you let anyone know.
 More so than perhaps your husband, seemingly.
 You lie awake in bed at night and fret.
 You assess your child's every move and fear you're seeing something wrong.
 At times, your worries veer into the irrational—you spot a handicapped adult somewhere and wonder if that's what the future holds for your child.
 There is nothing I can say to make the worry go away, but I know that what helped me was learning to keep my eyes on what Max was doing on any given day—not what he could be doing.
 The next time your mind spirals off into a freakout, look at your child and think about the good stuff he did on that day, or the day before.
 Also, toss the development books.
 Also, dress him or her up in ridiculously adorable outfits and take lots of pictures.
 Your child is not the least bit cuteness impaired.
 Savor that cuteness.